scheb/2fa/doc/troubleshooting.rst

        # For TOTP
        totp:
-           window: 1   # [DEPRECATED since v6.11, will be removed in v7] Use "leeway", if possible
-                       # Behavior depends on the version of Spomky-Labs/otphp used:
-                       # - Until v10: How many codes before/after the current one would be accepted
-                       # - From v11: Acceptable time drift in seconds
-           leeway: 0   # Acceptable time drift in seconds, requires Spomky-Labs/otphp v11 to be used
-                       # Must be less or equal than the TOTP code's period
+           leeway: 0  # Acceptable time drift in seconds, must be less or equal than the TOTP period
-                       # If configured, takes precedence over the "window" option

        # For Google Authenticator
        google:
-           window: 1   # [DEPRECATED since v6.11, will be removed in v7] Use "leeway", if possible
-                       # Behavior depends on the version of Spomky-Labs/otphp used:
-                       # - Until v10: How many codes before/after the current one would be accepted
-                       # - From v11: Acceptable time drift in seconds
-           leeway: 0   # Acceptable time drift in seconds, requires Spomky-Labs/otphp v11 to be used
-                       # Must be less or equal than 30 seconds
+           leeway: 0  # Acceptable time drift in seconds, must be less or equal than 30 seconds
-                       # If configured, takes precedence over the "window" option

 You might want to configure a time synchronization service, such as ``ntpdate`` on your server to make sure your server time is always in sync with UTC.